 Any advice for brides-to-be?

-Weddings can be overwhelming when you start to get into all the details that need to be done, I can definitely say take it one step at a time & don’t leave it all to the last 2 months, setting aside a “to do” lists and ticking it off one at a time.
+Weddings can be overwhelming when you start to get into all the details that need to be done.
+I can definitely say take it one step at a time and don’t leave it all to the last two months, setting aside “to do” lists and ticking it off one at a time.

 Where did you get most of your ideas and inspiration from?

-I love going on blogs, so had gathered up all inspiration over the years of what caught my eye, I also work in a creative environment and am constantly inspired day to day by fashion, typography & colours.
-The are all a great contributing factor when putting your moodboard together.
+I love going on blogs, so had gathered all inspiration over the years of what caught my eye, I also work in a creative environment and am constantly inspired day to day by fashion, typography and colours.
+They are all a great contributing factor when putting your mood board together.

 What was the biggest obstacle you had to overcome while organising your dream wedding?